 Hi there and welcome to my website.
-My name is Roselinde and I’m a freelance storyteller and web consultant from the Netherlands with an endless curiosity for the world.
+My name is Roselinde and I’m a creative storyteller from the Netherlands with an bottomless curiosity for the world.
 I’m based in Amsterdam and besides writing, taking photos, travelling, and generally living on the internet, my passions include visiting botanical gardens and trying new ice cream flavours.
 If you’re curious about what exactly I do for a living, check out my work with me page.

 My motivation for exploring unknown places and discovering new stories is to continuously seek other perspectives.
 This way, I make sure to experience different cultures, which helps me keep an open mind.
 I’ve been sharing that personal journey on my blog for about 10 years now.
 You won’t mind if I take you along for the ride, right?